matthewgarrison/Reddit-probability-bot/README.md

 # Reddit Probability Bot

 A bot built in Python that performs basic probability tasks, such as rolling dice or flipping coins.
+You can view the bot [here](https://www.reddit.com/user/ProbabilityBot_).

 ## Usage

-You must first call the bot with `/u/ProbabilityBot_`, and then use one of (or multiple) the following commands:
+You must first call the bot with `/u/ProbabilityBot_`, and then use one (or multiple) of the following commands:

 * `!roll`: Rolls a single, six-sided die.